Harry Gold (musician): Pieces of Eight

-In 1937, while working with Oscar Rabin, he formed a band within the Rabin orchestra, performing "break sets" as "The Pieces of Eight"; this continued throughout World War II, dodging bombs during the London Blitz and across the country.
-After the war, thanks to radio broadcasts, records and incessant touring, Harry Gold and his Pieces of Eight became household names in Britain through the late 1940s and 1950s.
+In 1937, while working with Oscar Rabin, Gold formed a band within the Rabin orchestra, performing "break sets" as "The Pieces of Eight"; this continued throughout World War II, dodging bombs during the London Blitz and across the country.
+After the war, thanks to radio broadcasts, records and incessant touring, Harry Gold and his Pieces of Eight became household names in Britain throughout the late 1940s and 1950s.

 In July 1945, Gold and his Pieces of Eight made the first of nearly 200 appearances on BBC radio.
-In December of the same year, the band recorded for the first time and from July 1946, they began regularly appearing on the BBC's “Music While You Work” radio show.
-The band were still making appearances on BBC radio in the 1990s.
+In December of the same year, the band recorded for the first time, and from July 1946, they began regularly appearing on the BBC's Music While You Work radio show.
+The band were still making appearances on BBC Radio in the 1990s.

 In 1946, the group almost became one of the first British bands to perform on television, but their performance was not broadcast because Gold's black singer and trombonist, Geoff Love, sang a duet with the band's female white singer, Jane Lee.
 However, a performance at the 1947 Jazz Jamboree launched the Pieces of Eight to belated national prominence, and, in 1948, Harry Gold and his Pieces of Eight accompanied the singer and composer Hoagy Carmichael on a well-received tour of the UK.

-Eventually, however, tired of touring, Gold handed over the band to his brother Laurie on New Year's Eve 1955 and opted for a quieter life as a composer-arranger, working for music publishers and later for the EMI organisation.
-But he continued to play, joining Dick Sudhalter's New Paul Whiteman Orchestra in London in the 1970s and eventually reforming his Pieces of Eight.
-The band was inspired by the Bob Crosby Bobcats and Laurie Gold by Eddie Miller.
+Eventually, however, tired of touring, Gold handed over the band to his brother Laurie on New Year's Eve 1955, and opted for a quieter life as a composer-arranger, working for music publishers and later for the EMI organisation.
+He continued to play, however, joining Dick Sudhalter's New Paul Whiteman Orchestra in London in the 1970s and eventually reforming his Pieces of Eight.
+The band was inspired by the Bob Crosby Bobcats, and Laurie Gold by Eddie Miller.

-In the 1980s the band toured East Germany three times.
+In the 1980s, the band toured East Germany three times.
 In 2000, he published his autobiography, Gold, Doubloons and Pieces of Eight, recalling eight decades as a working musician.